ThanhDucPham/CarND-Vehicle-Detection/writeup_template.md

 # Apply the scaler to X
 scaled_X = X_scaler.transform(X)
 ```
-Now we can create the labels vector and shuffle and splitting the data into a training and testing set:
+Now we can create the labels vector and shuffle and split the data into a training and testing set:
 ```
 # Define the labels vector
 y = np.hstack((np.ones(len(car_features)), np.zeros(len(notcar_features))))